-The Committee recommends that the PCSB continue to engage with DBH on the issues of school-based health professionals and how to best meet the needs of students to place them in the best position to succeed.
+1. Engage with Department on Behavioral Health (DBH) on school-based mental health support in the best position to succeed.
 While the Mayor's proposed FY20 budget includes important investments in this area, it falls far short of what is needed.
 To that end, the Committee encourages PCSB to identify and promote best practices among LEAs in partnering with community-based resources for these services.
 The PCSB should also find ways for LEAs, students, and families to impress upon the Mayor the importance of increasing funding for these needs in the future.